dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_dwave_hybrid.rst

 samples through parallel solvers to find an optimal solution.

-For the documentation of a particular code element, see the :ref:`hybrid_reference` section.
+For the documentation of a particular code element, see the :ref:`hybrid_api_ref` section.
 This introduction gives an overview of the package; steps you through using it, starting with running a provided hybrid solver that handles arbitrary-sized QUBOs; and points out the way to developing your own components in the framework.